fiolj/sparta/doc/web/read_grid.rst

 are created at each level when the file is read.
 This is a "dispersed" assignment of child cells to each processor.

-IMPORTANT NOTE: See :ref:`Section 6.8<howto-grids>` of the manual for an explanation of clumped and dispersed grid cell assignments and their relative performance trade-offs.
+.. important:: See :ref:`Section 6.8<howto-grids>` of the manual for an explanation of clumped and dispersed grid cell assignments and their relative performance trade-offs.
 	       The :ref:`balance_grid<command-balance-grid>` command can be used after the grid is created, to assign child cells to processors in different ways.
 	       The "fix balance" command can be used to re-assign them in a load-balanced manner periodically during a running simulation.

 --------------